mlpack/mlpack/doc/user/methods/knn.md

    - Backtracking search is performed to find either exact nearest neighbors or approximate nearest neighbors if `knn.Epsilon() > 0`.

- * `SINGLE_TREE_MODE`: a tree built on the reference points will be traversed once for each point whose nearest neighbors are being searched for.
+ * `SINGLE_TREE`: a tree built on the reference points will be traversed once for each point whose nearest neighbors are being searched for.
    - Single-tree search generally empirically
      [scales logarithmically](https://en.wikipedia.org/wiki/Nearest_neighbor_search#Space_partitioning).
    - Backtracking search is performed to find either exact nearest neighbors or approximate nearest neighbors if `knn.Epsilon() > 0`.

- * `GREEDY_SINGLE_TREE_MODE`: for each point whose nearest neighbors are being searched for, a tree built on the reference points will be traversed in a greedy manner---recursing directly and only to the nearest node in the tree to find nearest neighbor candidates.
+ * `GREEDY_SINGLE_TREE`: for each point whose nearest neighbors are being searched for, a tree built on the reference points will be traversed in a greedy manner---recursing directly and only to the nearest node in the tree to find nearest neighbor candidates.